juxhouse/bela-resources/API.md

 You can optionally use the pipe character "|" to indicate segments in the path.
 If an element has a path that starts with the segments of the path of another element, BELA will implicitly create a containment relationship between both elements.

 The paths of modeled elements are composed of their type and name: `type|name`.
-Modeled element are replaced by built elements with the same path.
+Modeled elements that have the same path as a new built element, will have `(Model)` appended to their name.

 **Examples**
 ```